 Similarly, Ryan Groene thinks that it also depends on your investment goals.
 Some people see opportunities across many asset classes while others focus on one and still make money.
 Sam Zell is a rare exception, because he was a top investor across many asset classes for a long time and is still the top owner of mobile home parks.

-Finally, Ash Patel discovered, due to his experience living through two market crashes, that it depends on the timing.
-In terms of real estate, single family, multifamily, commercial, industrial and medical all have someone different cycles.
-Additionally, if you can trade in several non-real estate related investment types, like energy, equities, currency, commodities and – his favorite – startups, you can attempt to exploit those markets too.
+Finally, Ash Patel discovered, due to his experience living through two market crashes, that good strategy depends on the timing.
+In terms of real estate, single family, multifamily, commercial, industrial, and medical all have someone different cycles.
+Additionally, if you can trade in several non-real-estate-related investment types, like energy, equities, currency, commodities and – his favorite – startups, you can attempt to exploit those markets too.

 Essentially, it’s up to you to determine the types of real estate investment strategies you wish to pursue, and only you can decide whether or not you’ll focus on just one or branch out a bit.
 To learn more and get help creating your unique strategy, consider enrolling in my Private Real Estate Program!